Brigid-Chepkemoi/quote-vote/README.md

 ## Description

-This is an Angular project application that users can generate quotes, upload quotes, vote and downvote quotes to their liing.
+This is an Angular project application that users can generate quotes, upload quotes, vote and downvote quotes to their liking.
 They can also delete quotes

 ## Live Link